Property Settlement Agreements in Divorce

 A property settlement agreement essentially refers to the part of a financial settlement between two divorcing parties concerning any property which needs to be separated between the ex-spouses following divorce.

-In most marriages, the property which needs to be divided just consists of the matrimonial home (ie where husband and wife lived during the marriage), but it can sometimes include second homes and investment property which is either jointly or individually owned.
+In most marriages, the property that needs to be divided just consists of the matrimonial home (i.e. the property where the husband and wife lived during their marriage), but it can sometimes include second homes or an investment property which is either jointly or individually owned.

 How do you create a property settlement agreement?